K.d. lang

-Kathryn Dawn Lang OC AOE (born November 2, 1961), known by her stage name k.d. lang, is a Canadian pop and country singer-songwriter and occasional actress.
+Kathryn Dawn Lang OC AOE (born November 2, 1961), known by her stage name k.d. lang (stylised in all lowercase), is a Canadian pop and country singer-songwriter and occasional actress.
 Lang has won Juno Awards and Grammy Awards for her musical performances.
-Hits include the songs "Constant Craving" and "Miss Chatelaine".
+Her hits include the songs "Constant Craving" and "Miss Chatelaine".

-A mezzo-soprano, lang has contributed songs to movie soundtracks and has collaborated with musicians such as Roy Orbison, Tony Bennett, Elton John, The Killers, Anne Murray, Ann Wilson, and Jane Siberry.
+A mezzo-soprano, lang has contributed songs to movie soundtracks and has collaborated with musicians such as Roy Orbison, Tony Bennett, Elton John, the Killers, Anne Murray, Ann Wilson, Karen Carpenter, and Jane Siberry.
 She performed at the closing ceremony of the 1988 Winter Olympics in Calgary, Alberta, and at the opening ceremony of the 2010 Winter Olympics in Vancouver, British Columbia, where she performed Leonard Cohen's "Hallelujah".

-Lang has also been active as an animal rights, gay rights, and Tibetan human rights activist.
+Lang has also been active as an animal rights, LGBTQ rights, and Tibetan human rights activist.
 She is a tantric practitioner of the old school of Tibetan Buddhism.

-Early years
+Early life

 Lang was born in Edmonton, Alberta, the youngest child of Audrey Bebee and Adam Frederick Lang.
-She is of English, Irish, Scottish, German, Russian-Jewish, Icelandic, and Sioux ancestry.
-When lang was nine months old, her family moved to Consort, Alberta, where she grew up with two older sisters and one older brother on the Canadian prairie.
+She is of English, Irish, Scottish, German, Russian-Jewish, Icelandic, and Sioux ancestry, but has been quoted as describing herself as "a real Canadian".
+When lang was nine months old, her family moved to Consort, Alberta, where she grew up with two older sisters and one older brother in the Canadian prairies.
 Her father, a drugstore owner, left the family when she was twelve.

 After secondary school, lang attended Red Deer College, where she became fascinated with the life and music of Patsy Cline and decided to pursue a career as a professional singer.
-She moved to Edmonton after her graduation in 1982 and formed a Patsy Cline tribute band called the Reclines in 1983.
-She and the Reclines recorded their debut single, "Friday Dance Promenade", at Sundown Recorders.
-Label owner Larry Wanagas became her personal manager.
-The first band featured Stu Macdougal on keys, Dave Bjarnson on drums, Gary Koligar on guitar and bassist Farley Scott.
+She moved to Edmonton, Alberta, after her graduation in 1982.